karthikprabhu17/simplemediaconverter/README.md

 the conversion is run

 ```
-./convertAvi2Mpeg -h
+./simpleMediaConverter. -h

-Usage of ./convertAvi2Mpeg:
+Usage of ./simpleMediaConverter:
+  -convert string
+        Convert input files to output format ... eg: avi2mpeg4 (default "avi2mpeg4")
   -dryrun
-        Only list the files to be processed (default false)
+        Only list the files to be processed
   -inputdir string
         The input directory where avi files are stored.
 All files under this folder will be Recursively processed
   -nofiles uint